 Under tolling scenarios that would toll taxis and/or FHVs more than once a day, customers could choose to avoid the toll by switching to transit, walking, or biking to their destination in the Manhattan CBD, thereby reducing the frequency of taxi/FHV utilization.
 A reduction in congestion in the Manhattan CBD would improve drive-times and reduce passenger costs.
-However, the potential decrease in overall demand for taxis and FHVs [in tolling scenarios that toll taxis and/or FHVs more than once a day] could reduce employment in the taxi and FHV industries.
+However, the potential decrease in overall demand for taxis and FHVs could reduce employment in the taxi and FHV industries.
 The predicted change in overall taxi/FHV travel characteristics indicates that there could be some shift in business practices within the industry, particularly for yellow cabs operating in Manhattan.
 The projected reductions in VMT indicate potential economic costs within an industry in flux where journeys have already been shifting from taxis to FHVs and could correlate to lost revenues for both taxis and FHVs operating in New York City.
-Since driver income is directly related to the miles they travel with paying customers, these reductions could result in reductions in taxi and FHV drivers in more detail [and describes TBTA's commitment, new to the Final EA, to ensure that a toll structure with tolls of no more than once per day for taxis or FHVs is included in the final toll structure to avoid an adverse effect on taxi and FHV drivers from the Project.]
+Since driver income is directly related to the miles they travel with paying customers, these reductions could result in reductions in taxi and FHV employment.
+Chapter 17, "Environmental Justice," evaluates this potential adverse effect on taxi and FHV drivers in more detail.

-In terms of economic impacts on businesses and industries, the change in taxi and FHV operations and business practices without the new commitment described, while adverse for taxi and FHV drivers, would not [have resulted] in an adverse economic impact on the industry overall.82 The potential reductions in revenue and employment would not be of an amount that could jeopardize the overall viability of the taxi/FHV industry within the region.
+In terms of economic impacts on businesses and industries, the change in taxi and FHV operations and business practices, while adverse for taxi and FHV drivers, would not result in an adverse economic impact on the industry overall.73 The potential reductions in revenue and employment would not be of an amount that could jeopardize the overall viability of the taxi/FHV industry within the region.
 Based on historic data from the TLC's Fact Book for 2018, the industry has experienced substantial fluctuations year to year in key metrics such as active drivers and daily average trips; the industry adjusts to remain viable as an industry and meet demand.
 For example, there were reductions in the number of active livery cars, yellow cabs, and green cabs beginning in 2015 with the introduction of high-volume FHV ride-hailing services (Figure 6-7).
 Between January 2016 and January 2019, the numbers of active yellow cabs, green cabs, and livery cars decreased by 11.1 percent, 45.0 percent, and 55.4 percent, respectively.
 There were also precipitous decreases in demand for taxi/FHV services during the height of the COVID-19 pandemic (Figure 6-8).
 Nevertheless, under both circumstances that industry has continued to provide service.
 With the CBD Tolling Alternative consumer demand for taxi/FHV service would continue to be met, and those consumers who are willing to pay the toll would be driven to locations within the Manhattan CBD.
 The taxi/FHV industry would continue to operate throughout the region and would continue to be able to meet the needs of its consumer base.

-Chapter 17, "Environmental Justice," provides additional analysis of the potential for job losses in the taxi and FHV industry, where the majority of drivers identify as minority populations[and describes in further detail the TBTA's commitment to ensure that a toll structure with tolls of no more than once per day for taxis or FHVs is included in the final toll structure].
+Chapter 17, "Environmental Justice," provides additional analysis of the potential for job losses in the taxi and FHV industry, where the majority of drivers identify as minority populations.